adrienloup/paperclips/README.md

 # One.
 Two.
 Three...

-Paperclips is an incremental game (also an idle game, clicker game, or tapper game) using React.
+Paperclips is an addicting Idle game (also an incremental game, clicker game, or tapper game) using React.

 ## Requirements